 These legacies don’t belong to Clinton alone, but she owns a part of it.
 Her lack of courage made these travesties possible.
 It mattered then, and it really, really matters now.
 If you don’t see that, you’re speaking from a place of blind privilege.
 Worse, you’ve insulted the victims by implying that their suffering should be dismissed as nothing more than a relic of “another goddamn world entirely.”

 I GET THAT WE ALL THINK WE’RE THE UNIVERSE’S BESTEST HUMANS BUT MOST OF THIS COUNTRY JUST LEARNED TRANS PEOPLE EXIST, LIKE, YESTERDAY.
 LET’S NOT PRETEND WE’VE ALL BEEN THE MOST INCLUSIVE PROGRESSIVE SUPER-COOL PEEPS FOR LIKE A THOUSAND YEARS NOW.

-Bernie Sanders was holding gay pride events in Burlington in 1985.
-He voted against the Iraq War, questioning the Bush administration’s intelligence and predicting the dangerous vacuum of power once Saddam Hussein.
+was holding gay pride events in Burlington in 1985.
+He voted against the Iraq War, questioning the Bush administration’s intelligence and predicting the dangerous vacuum of power once Saddam Hussein was ousted.
 He vigorously opposed NAFTA, and the big banks, and he did it from the start.
 He was singing these tunes at the University of Chicago, and when he marched with Martin Luther King Jr. You know where Hillary was in college?
 Working for Republican Barry Goldwater, who opposed the Civil Rights Act.